History of Rolling Loud in Timeline

 In 2017, Lil Uzi Vert stage-dived into the crowd from a two-story scaffolding at Rolling Loud Miami.

-2017: Revolt Broadcasts Rolling Loud
+2017: Rolling Loud Venue Move and Expansion

 2017: Lil B Allegedly Assaulted

-2018: LiveXLive Broadcasts Rolling Loud
+2018: LiveXLive Broadcast

 2018: Offset Apologizes to Cardi B

-In 2018, Offset publicly apologized to Cardi B on stage during her headlining set at Rolling Loud Los Angeles.
+In 2018, Offset publicly apologized to Cardi B on Stage during her headlining set at Rolling Loud Los Angeles.

 In 2018, Young Dolph flew out Duke University Baristas who were fired for playing his music and gifted them $20,000 on stage at Rolling Loud Miami.

-2018: Meek Mill Surprise Performance
+2018: Meek Mill's Surprise Set

 In 2018, at Rolling Loud in Miami, Meek Mill made his second live performance after being released from prison with a surprise set at the festival.

-2018: Moved to Hard Rock Stadium
+2018: Rolling Loud Moves to Hard Rock Stadium

 Since 2018, Rolling Loud has been hosted at Hard Rock Stadium in Miami Gardens.

-2019: Be At TV Broadcasts Rolling Loud
+2019: Be At TV Broadcast

-2019: Expanded to Australia and NYC
+2019: Rolling Loud Expands to Australia and NYC

-2019: Estimated Attendance
+2019: Rolling Loud Miami Attendance

-In 2019, approximately 210,000 people attended Rolling Loud in Miami.
+In 2019, an estimated 210,000 people attended Rolling Loud in Miami.

-2019: Attendee Death
+2019: Attendee Death at Rolling Loud Los Angeles

-2019: Travis Scott Lawsuit
+2019: Travis Scott Stampede Lawsuit

 In 2022, Travis Scott was sued for allegedly causing a stampede during his performance at Rolling Loud in Miami three years prior, in 2019.
-The lawsuit claimed that Scott was being negligent by encouraging the crowd to become more aggressive while people were "being injured, suffocating, losing consciousness, fighting and being trampled".

 The 2019 edition of the Miami festival has been described as "plagued by chaos".